Process and Guidelines for New Graduate Program Approval

 - APC will review the Proposal, focusing in particular on the overall impact of the program and the budgetary aspects.
 After confirming the viability of the finances and resources available to the new program, APC will vote to recommend approval, denial, or revision to the Provost.

-- The Provost will bring the final proposal to the Academic Affairs Committee of the Trustees for approval.
+- The Provost will bring the final proposal to the Academic Excellence Committee of the Trustees for approval.

-- The Academic Affairs Committee of the Trustees will bring the final proposal to the full board for approval.
+- The Academic Excellence Committee of the Trustees will bring the final proposal to the full board for approval.

 Proposals for New Graduate Programs should contain the information and follow the outline given below.
 Each category should have a paragraph of explanation.